Alipsa/ride/README.md

 ### codehaus:guessencoding
 Used to detect file encoding (Charset).
 Copyright 2002-2007 Guillaume Laforge under Apache 2.0 License

+### Various jdbc drivers
+These are included for convenience only.
+Licenced under various open source licenses.
+There is no direct dependency on any jdbc driver in Ride.

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features